120th Guards Naval Infantry Division: Russian invasion of Ukraine

 The Ukrainian General Staff reported that Russia deployed a battalion tactical group of the 336th Separate Guards Naval Infantry Brigade to "the Crimean direction" on March 10, 2022.
 On November 5, the brigade was awarded the Order of Zhukov.
 On 11 June 2023, during the 2023 Ukrainian counteroffensive, the brigade struck a Ukrainian column near the village of Klyuchove.

 As of September 2025, elements of the brigade were reportedly operating in the area of Pokrovsk in eastern Ukraine as part of intensified Russian combat operations there.
 Elements of the brigade had previously been reported as operating in the area of Novopavlivka.

+On June 13, 2025, the brigade received a commendation from Russian Minister of Defence Andrey Belousov for the capture of Komar.

+In December 2025, the brigade was reformed into the 120th Naval Infantry Division, retaining all its honors and decorations.
+The number 336 was assigned to the first regiment of the division.